Fath 360: Operational history

 Fath-360 was first test fired during the Eghtedar 1401 military drills at Nasrabad, Isfahan.

 Reports also say that Fath-360 has been used to attack the positions of KDPI in Northern Iraq on September 28, 2022.See 2022 Koya bombings.

+In September 2024, Ukrainian intelligence claimed that 200 missiles were delivered to Russia.
+Sources from European intelligence told Reuters in August 2024 that Russian personnel are being trained in Iran to operate Fath-360 missiles.